Tomo Miličević: Artistry

-Personal life
+Personal life and Philanthropy

 Miličević's immediate family includes his sister, actress Ivana, and his late brother, photographer Filip.
 He is a nephew of Željko "Bill" Miličević, professor of music at Oakland University in Rochester, Michigan.
 Miličević married his longtime girlfriend Vicki Bosanko in Crete, Greece in July 2011; they later divorced in 2022.
 Tomo then married his girlfriend Julia in 2024.
 After living in Los Angeles for over a decade, Miličević came back to Michigan in August 2014, moving to Indian Village in Detroit with his wife.
 He described himself as a "Michigan kid" who grew up with the music scene of Detroit.
 He also explained to have a "deep-rooted affinity" for the city.

 Miličević lives a vegan lifestyle and supports animal rights.
 He worked with the Best Friends Animal Society on a number of programs.
 In the 2008 presidential election, Miličević supported Senator Barack Obama of Illinois.
 In June 2008, he joined Habitat for Humanity to work with Thirty Seconds to Mars on a home being repaired and renovated through the Greater Los Angeles Area's "A Brush With Kindness" programme.